ykadirberk/logger/README.md

-# A simple log library
+# Logger - A simple log library

 ## Initialization
 Add the contents of the include folder to your project's include directories and include the Log.h file.